sql-code/sql-code/apps/studio/docs/troubleshooting/README.md

 This is a 'feature' of MySQL to make it more compatible with other engines.

-If you edit your indexes in Beekeeper Studio and create a `DESC` index it will simply create a `ASC` index instead.
+If you edit your indexes in SQL Code and create a `DESC` index it will simply create a `ASC` index instead.

 As of version 8.0 this issue has been solved.

 ### I get a SQL syntax error when trying to create a stored procedure

-When using the `mysql` command line client you need to remap delimiters using `DELIMITER`, however this syntax isn't supported by MySQL server itself, so it errors when run through Beekeeper Studio.
+When using the `mysql` command line client you need to remap delimiters using `DELIMITER`, however this syntax isn't supported by MySQL server itself, so it errors when run through SQL Code.

 You'll likely get an error like `You have an error in your SQL syntax`.
 Simply remove the delimiter statements to fix it.